-How will CAP theorem help us?
+How will the CAP theorem help us?
 It depends on your use cases.

 Use-case of a CP Database

 Let’s say you have a stock brokerage service.
-A uses is supposed to be shown the most recent price.
-Showing a older price is not desirable.
+A use is supposed to be shown the most recent price.
+Showing an older price is not desirable.
 Worse yet if the prices are not consistent then some of the triggers may not hit and the user may suffer a serious loss!
 In such cases a CP database is desirable.
-Also note that since only the stock market writes the new price in negligible time we don’t have to worry about timeouts.
+Also, note that since only the stock market writes the new price in negligible time we don’t have to worry about timeouts.

 Take another use case where we have to create a customer order history page.
-Using an AP database will display less number of orders.
-This may result in the customer calling the customer care to find out what’s really going on.
-However, a CP database will return a ‘please try again later’ which is OK.
+Using an AP database will display fewer number orders.
+It may result in the customer calling customer care to find out what’s going on.
+However, a CP database will return a ‘please try again later which is OK.

 Use-case of a AP Database

-Now consider a use case where an ecommerce company has a table with product info with of millions of products.
+Now consider a use case where an eCommerce company has a table with product info of millions of products.
 A developer is asked to do a bulk update to product prices.
-In such cases the update will take good part of an hour.
+In such cases, the update will take a good part of an hour.
 We will have to wait for all prices to be updated before any read query takes place.
-This is not desirable as the users of the company will face a downtime resulting in loss of business.
+It is not desirable as the users of the company will face downtime resulting in loss of business.
 We will have to return the partially updated data till the update is done.
 We will have to pick an AP database.

 The table below list where in CAP theorem do some of the popular DBs fit in: